ancazamfir/malachite/code/RELAY_SPIKE.md

 - Implement fallback logic: if direct dial fails, try relay addresses
 - This could be added to `discovery/src/handlers/dial.rs`

-### 5. Relay Circuit Metrics
+### 3. Relay Circuit Metrics

+**Status**: To be implemented

-**Problem**: No visibility into relay usage and performance.
+Add metrics for visibility into relay usage and performance:

-**Solution:**
-- Add metrics for:
 - Number of active relay reservations
 - Number of active relay circuits
 - Relay bandwidth usage
 - Relay connection success/failure rates

 ## Testing Status

 ### Sentry Testnet (`make testnet-sentry`)

-**Current Status**:
+**Current Status**: **READY FOR TESTING**
+- ✅ Relay client transport integrated
-- Relay servers are successfully identified
+- ✅ Relay reservation logic implemented
-- Consensus works through direct sentry connections
-- Relay circuits are NOT established
+- 🔄 Need to test if relay reservations are actually established
-- Cross-network connections still fail (nodes in network A cannot reach nodes in network B)
+- 🔄 Need to verify relay addresses are advertised
+- ❓ Need to test cross-network connectivity through relays

 **Configuration**:
 - Sentries (node3, node7): `mode = "both"`, configured with each other as relay servers